onfido/onfido-android-sdk/README.md

 **Motion**

 Motion supports audio recording, but it is disabled by default.
 In order to enable it use `.withAudio(true)`.
+If a user does not opt into granting microphone permissions, they cannot proceed with the Motion flow, and no video can be created or uploaded.

 ```java
 FlowStep faceCaptureStep = FaceCaptureStepBuilder.forMotion()